-The department prides itself in moving with the times and using a plethora of teaching and learning techniques to keep students up to date with the latest business case studies.
+The department uses a plethora of teaching and learning techniques to keep students up to date with the latest business case studies.
 Updates and materials are provided via FROG.

-- .
-A host of revision games are used by staff to make learning fun and recap on key terms and theories. - .
-Video clips are regularly used to enhance the learning experience and relate the theory to real life business case studies. - .
+A host of revision games are used by staff to make learning fun and recap on key terms and theories.

+Video clips are regularly used to enhance the learning experience and relate the theory to real life business case studies.

 Students regularly use computers to search for information and produce mini reports on topical business issues.

-This A level will get you started in business and give you the skills and knowledge to progress to higher education.
-You could go on to work for a corporation, or maybe a management consultancy.
-All businesses (and other organisations like charities and hospitals) need sound business skills behind them.
-On a more general note A level business provides students with the opportunities to develop important skills and relevant tools that will be helpful in many courses and for employment.